natl/molecular-docs/docs/examples/human-cell.markdown

 /dnageom/placementVolume turntwist geometries/turned_twisted_solenoid_750_withHistone.txt true
 /dnageom/placementVolume straight geometries/straight_solenoid_750_withHistone.txt
 ```
-The DNA model in the simulation.
+The DNA geometrical model and the irradiation setup in the simulation are as follows:

 ![human_Cell]({{"/assets/images/humanCell_irradiation.png" | relative_url}})
 {: .text-right}

-Left: The 3D geometry of the cell nucleus ( 14.2μm x 14.2μm x 5μm ) used in this macro file, showing the continuous fractal interior.
+Left: The 3D geometry of the cell nucleus (14.2 μm x 14.2 μm x 5 μm) used in the human_cell.mac macro file, showing the continuous fractal interior.
 Right: The beam geometry used in the simulation, showing the incident protons as a parallel beam.

-The chromosome as region of interest for analysis is defined using:
+The chromosome as region of interest for damage analysis is defined using:

 ```
 /chromosome/add cell ellipse 7100 2500 7100 0 0 0 nm 0 0 0
 ```
 ## Particle source
-A proton source plane with circle radius 7.1 um was located 3 μm from the cell center.
+A proton source plane with circle radius 7.1 um is located 3 μm from the cell center.
 ```
 /gps/pos/type Plane
 /gps/pos/shape Circle